The Electoral Act 2004 allows the Northern Territory Electoral Commission to undertake fee-for-service elections on behalf of organisations.

 It is also best practice to ensure that elections are conducted in the most transparent and ethical manner.

-- Staffing costs, normal and overtime for permanent staff plus any casual staff.
+- Staffing costs - normal and overtime for permanent staff, plus any casual staff.

 - Accommodation or travel costs (if required).

-- Reimbursement of costs associated with: printing of ballot papers; postage according to Australia Post charges; envelopes, stationery and materials used.
+- Reimbursement of costs associated with: printing of ballot papers; postage according to Australia Post charges; and envelopes, stationery and materials used.

-- An NTEC management fee.
+- A management fee.

-More information: Contact the NTEC if you require advice, more information or would like us to conduct an election for you.
+Please contact us on 08 8999 5000 if you require advice, more information or would like us to conduct an election for you.